thomas-bouvier/hermod-action-yeelight/README.md

 # snips-action-yeelight

-This app allows you to control your Xiaomi Yeelight lights by voice using Snips.
+This app allows you to control your Xiaomi Yeelight lights by voice using [Snips](https://snips.ai).
 It supports multiroom, color selection, and brightness control.

 More features can be added by customising your own assistant and action code.

+This app has been tested with Xiaomi Yeelight v2 (RGB and white).
+Tell me if you tried it with other devices 😉

 ## Installation